 A crucial component of the CDS defines how a PDF417 barcode is used to represent a wealth of driver information.
 However, the data in the barcode is compacted and encoded using data identifiers, variable lengths, optional fields, and binary separators.
 The process of reading one of these barcodes, then deciphering its contents can be onerous and error-prone.

 Supporting the latest CDS specification from the AAMVA, the Cognex Mobile Barcode Scanner Parser Plugin makes it simple for developers to parse barcode data into a structured format (JSON, Key-Value).
 Far more convenient than custom parsing methods which compel a developer to search through a multitude of bytes for pertinent data, the AAMVA parser plugin delivers effortlessly names, numbers, and age verification, among others, as specified in the CDS.

 Cognex is invested in providing developers with the tools they need to expedite projects and more effectively manage overall workflow.
-“Longhand,” coding practices, such as data parsing, consumes an inordinate amount of a developer's time and can introduce defects into an application.
-Integrating the Parser Plugin automates sorting, validating, and parsing the type of information necessary to allow the rest of application operations to flow smoothly and efficiently.
+“Longhand,” coding practices, such as data parsing, consumes an inordinate amount of a developer's time and can introduce defects to an application.
+Integrating the Parser Plugin automates sorting, validating, and parsing the type of information necessary to allow the rest of the application operations to flow smoothly and efficiently.

 Easily decode and parse information from the PDF417 barcode now utilized by nearly all 50 states.
-The Cognex Mobile Barcode SDK supports PDF417 detection and AAMVA parsing, enabling developers to gather relevant workflow and application data into their barcode scanning apps.
+The Cognex Mobile Barcode Scanner SDK supports PDF417 detection and AAMVA parsing, enabling developers to gather relevant workflow and application data into their barcode scanning apps.